Michael Burry: Investment career

+2008 financial crisis predictions

 In 2005, Burry started to focus on the subprime market.
 Through his analysis of mortgage lending practices in 2003 and 2004, he correctly predicted that the real estate bubble would collapse as early as 2007.
 His research on the values of residential real estate convinced him that subprime mortgages, especially those with "teaser" rates, and the bonds based on these mortgages, would begin losing value when the original rates were replaced by much higher rates, often in as little as two years after initiation.
 This conclusion led him to short the market by persuading Goldman Sachs and other investment firms to sell him credit default swaps against subprime deals he saw as vulnerable.

 During his payments toward the credit default swaps, Burry suffered an investor revolt, where some investors in his fund worried his predictions were inaccurate and demanded to withdraw their capital.
 Eventually, Burry's analysis proved correct: He made a personal profit of $100 million and a profit for his remaining investors of more than $700 million.
 In 2008, following the investor revolt and his subsequent financial victory, Burry shut down Scion Capital.
 In an April 3, 2010 op-ed for The New York Times, Burry argued that anyone who studied the financial markets carefully in 2003, 2004, and 2005 could have recognized the growing risk in the subprime markets.
 He faulted federal regulators for failing to listen to warnings from outside a closed circle of advisors.

-In 2013, Burry reopened the Scion hedge fund under the name Scion Asset Management.
-Its aim was to generate personal investments, which include water, farmland, and gold.